RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

+In this section, we provide the mathematical formulation for the abstraction of interconnect non-idealities (Step 3 of crossbar model generation).
+We recall that in this step the generator abstracts interconnect non-idealities ($R_{sense}$, $r_{col}$, $r_{row}$) and transform the conductance matrix ($G_{i}$) associated with the $i^{th}$ crossbar instance to the corresponding non-ideal conductance matrix ($G_{non-ideal-i}$).
+We achieve this transformation by leveraging circuit laws (Kirchhoff's loop laws and Ohm's law) and linear algebraic operations (direct sum, row switching, vector concatenation, row reduction, etc.).

-In this section, we present the mathematical formulation of $G_{non-ideal}$ using Figure~\ref{fig:resEq} that shows the resistive equivalence of an MxN crossbar array. $Vin_{i}$ represents the input voltage at the $i^{th}$ row of the crossbar, $Va_{i,j}$ denotes the voltage at the node $a_{i,j}$, and $V_{i,j}$ is the voltage difference between the node $a_{i,j}$ and the node $b_{i,j}$. $G_{i,j}$ is the conductance of the synaptic device at the $i^{th}$ row and the $j^{th}$ column. $R_{sense}$, $r_{row}$, and $r_{col}$ depict the sensing and distributed wire resistances, respectively, and $Iout_{j}$ indicates the output current of the $j^{th}$ column.
-In figure~\ref{fig:resEq}, vertical and horizontal slices of the crossbar array are referred to as Column Linear Systems (LSCols) and Row Linear Systems (LSRows), respectively.
-To demonstrate the formulation of $G_{non-ideal}$, we employ 6 major steps involving Equations 3 to 15.
-Figure~\ref{fig:fcm} illustrates these steps and equations using matrices from an example 4x4 crossbar array.
-Note that in Figure~\ref{fig:fcm}, the equations are generic and applicable to crossbars of any size.
+We now explain the formulation using Figure~\ref{fig:resEq} that shows the equivalent resistive circuit of an MxN crossbar array. $Vin_{i}$ represents the input voltage at the $i^{th}$ row of the crossbar, $Va_{i,j}$ denotes the voltage at the node $a_{i,j}$, and $V_{i,j}$ is the voltage difference between the node $a_{i,j}$ and the node $b_{i,j}$. $G_{i,j}$ is the conductance of the synaptic device at the $i^{th}$ row and the $j^{th}$ column. $R_{sense}$, $r_{row}$, and $r_{col}$ depict the sensing and distributed wire resistances, respectively, and $Iout_{j}$ indicates the output current of the $j^{th}$ column.
+In figure~\ref{fig:resEq}, we refer vertical and horizontal slices of the crossbar array as Column Linear Systems (LSCols) and Row Linear Systems (LSRows), respectively.
+To demonstrate the formulation of $G_{non-ideal}$, we employ 6 major steps involving Equations 2 to 14.
 We next describe these steps in turn below.

 {\bf Step 1: Formulate column linear systems}.
 We first formulate column linear systems ($LSCol_{1}$ to $LSCol_{N}$) using each vertical slice of the crossbar, shown in Figure~\ref{fig:resEq}.
-Let us consider the $j^{th}$ vertical slice which forms the $LSCol_{j}$ system (Equations 3 to 5).
-Using Kirchhoff's Current Law (KCL) at all nodes $b_{i,j}$ present in the $j^{th}$ column, we obtain Equations 3 and 4 as shown in Figure~\ref{fig:fcm}.
-We then combine Equations 3 and 4 to form the linear system in Equation 5.
+Let us consider the $j^{th}$ vertical slice corresponding to the $LSCol_{j}$ system (Equations 2 to 4).
+Using Kirchhoff's Current Law (KCL) at all nodes $b_{i,j}$ present in the $j^{th}$ column, we obtain Equations 2 and 3.
+Equations 2 and 3 are then combined to obtain the linear system in Equation 4.
 In the case of an MxN crossbar, we have N such linear systems ($LSCol_{1}$ to $LSCol_{N}$).